Sanchit0102/MediaInfoBot-1/README.md

 # MediaInfoBot
-A telegram bot that sends metadata info our your sended files.
+A telegram bot that sends metadata info of your sended files.